Welcome to my latest article about small dogs with curly tails.

 Call me obsessed if you will!

-The smallest dog on today’s list is the Maltese and the largest is a Norwegian Buhund.
+The smallest dog on today’s list is the Chihuahua and the largest is a Norwegian Buhund.

 And something that I have just found out is that there is a genetic mutation that causes certain breeds to have abnormally short tails.

 It belongs to a group of genes that influence the development of a mammal’s vertebrae because a dog’s tail is just an extension of it’s spine after all.

 Let me introduce you to the first breed in my curly tail list.

 Pugs have spent hundreds or perhaps thousands of years being doted on by some very important people.